bhavesh-gulabani/Background-Generator/README.md

 # Background-Generator
-A simple gradient background generator
+A simple gradient background generator using HTML5, CSS3 and JavaScript.